Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 The line of reasoning needed to establish whether this Planck-scale sensitivity could apply to pure-kinematics frameworks is somewhat subtle.
 One could simplistically state that when we see a process which is forbidden by a certain set of laws of kinematics then those laws are falsified.
-However, this statement is correct only when we have full knowledge of the process, including a full determination energy-momenta of the incoming particles.
+However, in principle this statement is correct only when we have full knowledge of the process, including a full determination of the momenta of the incoming particles.
 In the case of the absorption of multi-TeV gamma rays from blazars it is natural to assume that this absorption be due to interactions with infrared photons, but we are not in a position to exclude that the absorption be due to higher-energy background photons.
-We should therefore contemplate the possibility that the PKV0 kinematics be implemented within a framework in which the description of dynamics is such to introduce a large-enough modification of cross sections to allow absorption of multi-TeV blazar gamma rays by background photons of energy higher than $200 meV$.
-Therefore, a truly conservative experimental bound on a pure-kinematics framework cannot be placed by mere observation of some absorption of multi-TeV blazar gamma rays.
+We should therefore contemplate the possibility that the PKV0 kinematics be implemented within a framework in which the description of dynamics is such to introduce a large-enough modification of cross sections to allow absorption of multi-TeV blazar gamma rays by background photons of energy higher than 200~meV.
+As mentioned above repeatedly, I advocate a balanced perspective for this sort of issues, which should not extend all the way to assuming wild conspiracies centered on very large changes in cross sections, even when testing a pure-kinematics framework.
+But, as long as a consensus on criteria for such a balanced approach is not established, it is difficult to attribute a quantitative confidence level to experimental bounds on a pure-kinematics framework through mere observation of some absorption of multi-TeV blazar gamma rays.

 This concerns are of course not applicable to test theories which do provide a description of dynamics, such as the FTV0 test theory, with its effective-field-theory setup.
 However, for the FTV0 test theory one must take into account the fact that the modification of the dispersion relation carries opposite sign for the two polarizations of the photon and might have an helicity dependence in the case of electrons and positrons.
 So also in the case of the FTV0 test theory, as long as observations only provide evidence of some absorption of TeV gamma rays (without much to say about the level of agreement with the amount of absorption expected in the classical-spacetime picture), and are therefore consistent with the hypothesis that only one of the polarizations of the photon is being absorbed, only rather weak limits can be established.